 - Clothing should be clean, in a good state of repair, and fit properly no frayed ends, no holes in clothes, etc. - Students should avoid clothing that is excessively baggy or excessively tight. - Undergarments should not be visible. - Shirts should not display any writing other than small logos.
-Offensive messages and advertisements for alcohol and tobacco will not be permitted. - T-shirts are not allowed except for Wednesdays when SDS t-shirts are permitted. - Jeans are permitted, but athletic (shorts, sweatpants or jerseys) attire and fatigues are not. - Shoes should provide an appropriate level of comfort, support, and protection for the varied activities of the school day.
+Offensive messages and advertisements for alcohol and tobacco will not be permitted. - T-shirts are not allowed except for Wednesdays when SDS t-shirts are permitted. - Jeans are permitted, but athletic (shorts, sweatpants or jerseys) attire and fatigues are not except on Wednesdays along with appropriate SDS spiritwear. - Shoes should provide an appropriate level of comfort, support, and protection for the varied activities of the school day.
 Flip-flops and similarly casual shoes are not permitted.
-Pullovers and sweatshirts are permitted. - Hats should be removed inside the building except on special occasions approved by the division head.

-- Scarves and other head adornments should not cover the head, but exceptions are made for religious purposes. - Hair should be neat and clean and styled so that eyes are visible.
+Pullovers and sweatshirts are permitted. - Hats should be removed inside the building except on special occasions approved by the division head. - Scarves and other head adornments should not cover the head, but exceptions are made for religious purposes. - Hair should be neat and clean and styled so that eyes are visible. - Shirts must have a collar and sleeves.
+Turtlenecks and mock-turtlenecks are allowed. - Shirts without a collar may be worn under a sweater or sweatshirt.
+Shirts should not display any writing other than small logos. - Collared or collarless blouses/shirts must cover the shoulders and back.
+Tops may not reveal midriff, be low cut, show undergarments, or be excessively tight. - Skirts, dresses and shorts should fall at a 5" inseam or longer. - Leggings are not allowed.